kaiqi123/CKTF/README.md

 ## Citation

-If you find this repo useful for your research, please consider citing the paper
+If you find this repo is useful for your research, please consider citing the paper.

 ## Reference

 Tian, Yonglong, Dilip Krishnan, and Phillip Isola.
 "Contrastive Representation Distillation."
 International Conference on Learning Representations.